marcomaroni-github/twitter-to-bluesky/README.md

 - Nodejs >= 20.12x
 - The archive of your tweets from the X/Twitter, unzipped in your local disk.
+- A Bluesky account, with verified e-mail (otherwise videos will not upload).

 ## Breaking changes from version < 0.10